node-machine/rttc/README.md

 + keys of nested dictionaries with null values may be present
 + null items in arrays at any level may be present

+> Note: Generic array exemplar syntax is really just another way to write `['*']`.
+The special empty array syntax will continue to be supported for backwards compatibility, but it may eventually be removed from documentation and tests to avoid potential confusion.

 ### Patterned arrays